Updated Visitation Procedures

 Visitors who have a positive viral test for COVID-19, or have symptoms of COVID-19, should defer their visit and not enter the facility until they meet the criteria to discontinue isolation.

 A visitor who has been exposed to someone confirmed positive for COVID-19 in the last 10 days should wear a mask for the duration of their visit.

-Face covering or mask (covering nose and mouth) and physical distancing at least 6 feet between people in accordance with current CDC guidance.
+Wear a mask if you are not feeling 100% and physically distance yourself at least 6 feet between people in accordance with current CDC guidance.

-Instructional signage throughout the facility and proper visitor education on COVID-19 signs and symptoms, infection control precautions, other applicable facility practices.
+Follow the instructional signage throughout the facility and proper visitor education on COVID-19 signs and symptoms, infection control precautions, and other applicable facility practices.

 Level of Community Transmission

 The facility will use the Community Transmission Level metric- NOT the COVID-19 Community Level to determine specific infection control and prevention practices as recommended for the identified level.
 The Nursing facility will check the COVID-19 Community Transmission Level, via the website, weekly.

 The facility must allow indoor visitation at all times and for all residents/tenants as permitted under regulations.
 The facility will no longer limit the frequency and length of visits for residents/tenants, the number of visitors, or require advance scheduling of visits.
 Again, we ask that if you are not feeling well, defer your visit.

 Visitors will still be allowed in the facility.